RingAndSun/RAS/README.md

 # RAS
-mean the future of RingAndSun
+mean the future of RingAndSun;
+and it'll be better;